AndreasNesKile/trivia-application/README.md

 # Trivia Quiz

 Welcome to the Trivia Quiz.
-This is a project that I have done in order to learn a little bit more about Vue.js and the component libarry Vuetify.
+This is a project that I have done in order to learn a little bit more about Vue.js and the component library Vuetify.

+The questions are fetched from [Open Trivia Database](https://opentdb.com).

 In order to install and run the web application, follow the instructions underneath.